Dr. No (film): Cast

-Additional cast members include William Foster-Davis as Police Superintendent Duff, Dolores Keator as Strangways' personal assistant Mary Trueblood, Lester Prendergast as Quarrel's friend Puss Feller, and Anthony Chinn as Chen, one of No's lab technicians who was impersonated by Bond.
+Additional cast members include William Foster-Davis as Police Superintendent Duff, Dolores Keator as Strangways' secretary, Lester Prendergast as Quarrel's friend Puss Feller, and Anthony Chinn as Chen, one of No's lab technicians who was impersonated by Bond.
 Byron Lee and the Dragonaires appear as themselves, performing at Puss Feller's nightclub.
 Milton Reid, who later acted in The Spy Who Loved Me, appears as one of Dr. No's guards.